nautobot/go-nautobot/docs/VPNProfilePhase1PolicyAssignmentRequest.md

 ### NewVPNProfilePhase1PolicyAssignmentRequest

-`func NewVPNProfilePhase1PolicyAssignmentRequest(vpnProfile ApprovalWorkflowStageResponseApprovalWorkflowStage, vpnPhase1Policy ApprovalWorkflowStageResponseApprovalWorkflowStage, ) *VPNProfilePhase1PolicyAssignmentRequest`
+`func NewVPNProfilePhase1PolicyAssignmentRequest(vpnProfile BulkWritableCableRequestStatus, vpnPhase1Policy BulkWritableCableRequestStatus, ) *VPNProfilePhase1PolicyAssignmentRequest`

 NewVPNProfilePhase1PolicyAssignmentRequest instantiates a new VPNProfilePhase1PolicyAssignmentRequest object
 This constructor will assign default values to properties that have it defined,